rattlesnakey/rattlesnakey/README.md

 </a>

 ![GitHub followers](https://img.shields.io/github/followers/rattlesnakey?style=social)
-- 🔭 I’m currently a postgraduate graduate student of Tsinghua University
+- 🔭 I’m currently a postgraduate student of Tsinghua University
 - 🌱 I’m currently doing research about Natural Language Processing and its application scenarios
 - 👯 I’m curious about any thing that could automatically work by programming
 - 🤔 I’m also like guitar and singing